 “A rainbow of hope as London stands together.
 A bright symbol of a better time to come, and a reminder that although we are being kept apart physically, for now we stand together in spirit, stronger than ever, as a city.”
 Read the full article and get your own print-out of Peter Blake's Rainbow, HERE

-Join us Wednesdays at 10.30am for an hour of fellowship and bring-your-own refreshments.
+Join us every Wednesday at 10.30am after our Holy Eucharist service for an hour of fellowship and bring-your-own refreshments.
 Whilst the Church is closed, we will meet online using the Zoom ap.
 Download Zoom and use The Meeting ID: 985 009 1888.
-During Lent we will reflect on George Herbert's poetry, using Mark Oakley's new book: "My Sour-Sweet days: George Herbert and the Journey of the Soul."

 Community Immunity - a not-for-profit collaboration working to support groups most at risk from COVID-19